William Desmond (actor)

 William Desmond (born William Mannion; January 23, 1878 – November 3, 1949) was an American actor.
 He appeared in more than 200 films between 1915 and 1948.
-He was nicknamed "The King of the Silent Serials."
+He was nicknamed "The King of the Silent Serials".

-Born William Mannion in Horseheads, New York, he was raised in New York City.
+Born William Mannion in Salamanca, New York on January 23 1878, he was raised in New York City.
 He later changed his surname to a stage name.
 He started out in vaudeville and the legitimate stage before making his film debut.
 In 1919, he married his co-star Mary McIvor, with whom he had two daughters.